undsoul/3D-Globe-With-Html-Cards/readme.md

 2. Configure the dimensions (minimum 3 required):
    - First dimension: Latitude values (numeric)
    - Second dimension: Longitude values (numeric)
-   - Third dimension: Name or title for the ambassador cards
+   - Third dimension: Name or title for the   cards
    - Additional dimensions (optional): Any further details you want to display on cards

 3. Add measures (optional):